 Providing a FAIR² Experience for All: Five Elements of an Inclusive Classroom

 Lori Cohen: Lori Cohen is the Dean of Faculty at the Bay School of San Francisco.
 Prior to her current position, Lori taught Humanities, Literature, and Religion/Philosophy at Bay for many years.
 Lori also coordinates Teacher Development seminars, in-house professional development, for Bay faculty and has begun a Teaching Fellows program that will be entering its third year.
-This will be Lori’s fourth year as a co-facilitator/teacher leader in Teaching Foundations, a program that brings her joy and professional rejuvenation.
+This will be Lori’s fifth year as a co-facilitator/teacher leader in Teaching Foundations, a program that brings her joy and professional rejuvenation.